Tech-Monkeys/resto/README.md

 * handle_message() --> Handles user's messages.
 * timer()--> calculates the time required to complete the order
 * amount() --> calculates the billing amount

+## Future Aspects
+* provide the hosting food outlet with a database to manage number of stock left, used, available
+* database for management of orders collectively so as to have a control and knowledge of expenses and profits
+* better time calculating technique which will use individual item's preparation time to give the estimated time required for completion of the order